Exposures class#

 sel_polygon.to_crs(epsg=3395, inplace=True)

-the crs has changed to epsg:3395
+the crs has changed to EPSG:3395

 the values for latitude and longitude are now according to the new coordinate system: